Join the Innovation Corps at the University of Houston

 The UH I-Corps SITE is a National Science Foundation (NSF) funded initiative designed to promote innovation and entrepreneurship amongst students and faculty at the University of Houston while helping to build a robust innovation ecosystem that works collaboratively with external innovators, mentors and entrepreneurs.

-The UH I-CORPS SITE program is designed to support the very early stages of product and business development based upon an approach known as the Lean Start-Up Model.
+The UH I-CORPS SITE program is designed to support the very early stages of product and business development based upon an approach known as the Lean Start-Up Model incorporating the Lean Launch Curriculum and Disciplined Entrepreneurship methodology.
 This approach to innovation and entrepreneurship involves developing a business model for an idea or technology that is based on the concept of “customer discovery” as a way of testing whether or not the business model has merit.
 It also has the advantage of identifying potentially novel commercial applications of an idea or technology based on customer feedback.

 THE UH I-CORPS SITE provides experiential opportunities to learn more about how to launch a startup, and offers several classes with the Lean Launch Curriculum.
 Find out more about the I-Corps experiential opportunities and requirements and the academic classes with Lean Launch Curriculum.